PrepMarquis/novela-hugo-starter/content/post/so-bad-that-they-can-t-ignore-you.md

 title = "So Bad That They Can't Ignore You"

 +++
-For me there are two types of businesses.
+For me, there are two types of businesses.
 You either try to get people in, or you try to get them out.
+Running any type of internet business and mass religions can be an example for both, respectively.